I’m sure you’ll agree with me when I say this:

 If you ask me, the plugin is quite affordable and worth purchasing if you’re really serious about your website performance.
 Here’s a tutorial on how to set up the WP Rocket WordPress plugin

 W3 Total Cache is a free plugin for speed optimization.
 It works very well when it comes to speed optimization.

-But there are too many settings with the plugin that sometimes it might be overwhelming for you.
+But there are too many settings with the plugin that sometimes might be overwhelming for you.
 Here’s a tutorial on how to set up W3 Total Cache WordPress plugin.

 Optimizing your website speed manually requires some technical knowledge.
 So, be cautious when you’re optimizing speed manually.

 Manual optimization involves finding issues that are slowing down your website speed and fixing them.